Next Day Delivery on 1000s of products

 How should I maintain and store my sockets?

 Keep sockets clean and dry to avoid rust.
-Store them in an organiser or case to prevent loss and maintain order for easy access.
-Regularly inspect for wear or damage.
+They should be stored in an organiser or case to prevent loss and maintain order for easy access.
+Sockets should be inspected periodically for wear or damage, such as cracks and chips, which will impact their performance and also potentially make them dangerous to use.

 What are universal joint sockets, and when should I use them?